kevindeyne/relayai/README.md

 ## Implemented features

-* Task list with overload, in-progress, importance tagging
+* Task list with overload, in-progress, importance tagging, dynamic re-ordering
-* Basic sprint screen
+* Sprint screen with statistics
-* Save sprint domain and build repository
 * User details/security input
 * New issue tagcloud interpretation
 * User knowledge tagcloud
 * Auto-assignment of new issues and at sprint startup
 * In progress tracker, on all pages
 * Search issues
 * Pulling mechanism for counters and dynamic live issue/comment loading
 * Basic chat/comment functionality
 * Responsive layout
 * Dynamic importance sorting
 * Categorizing new issues in to "backlog, needs more info or critical"
 * Sprint info/backlog
 * Sprint closing/starting
+* Separation of task list into "My issues, backlog, team issues"
+* Visualize current project
 * Project switching
-* Visualize current project
-* Separation of task list into "My issues, backlog, team issues"
-* Basic project page
+* Project page with settings
 * Workload interpretation
 * *  Setting average work day: which days, how long (on user), sprint length (on project)
 * *  Reconfiguration sprint (based on importance)